 Quality of Materials

-- The PowerBlock is made of 2” x 3” 14-gauge tubing making it a sturdy and solid bench.
+- The PowerBlock weight bench is made of 2” x 3” 14-gauge tubing making it a sturdy and solid bench.

 - The backrest and seat are padded with tapered upholstered cushions to support you during your exercises with comfort.